glasswalk3r/rabbitmq-management-proxy/README.md

 ```
 $ ./gencfg.rb -h
 Usage: gencfg [options]
-    -e, --environment ENVIRONMENT    the environment to make the deploy (see app.yaml)
+    -e, --environment ENVIRONMENT: the environment to make the deploy (see app.yaml)
 ```

 From that you should have a `tmp` directory with the following files: